marc2332/reactor-wallet/README.md

 - [ ] Seedphrases encryption
 - [x] Mainnet/betanet/custom net support besides devnet
 - [x] Ability to name and rename imported and created wallets, and watched addresses
-- [x] Ability to make transactions
+- [x] Ability to make SOL transactions
 - [x] Ability to refresh the current SOL value by pulling down
-- [ ] Option to use another currency besides dollar as equivalent value
+- [ ] Option to use another currency besides USD as equivalent currency
 - [x] Display latest transactions
 - [ ] Better project organization
 - [ ] Ability to easily share an address (QR?)